Retail Management explained: meaning and theory

-This article provides a practical explanation of Retail Management.
+Retail Management: this article provides a practical explanation of Retail Management.
 Next to what is retail management (meaning and theory) highlights this article also the topic of market research and other activities, and the competencies of a retail manager.
-After reading, you will understand the basics of this powerful marketing tool.
+After reading, you will understand the basics of this powerful marketing strategy tool.

 What is Retail Management?
 The meaning and background

 Good retail management makes shopping a pleasant experience for customers and encourages strong customer relations.
 That strong relationship ensures that customers will return to the shop in the future.

 The goal of retail management is to make a profit by selling consumer goods or services using various distribution channels.
 Retail management is therefore about effectively managing the organisation and maximising customer satisfaction.
 Effective retail management benefits both the retailer and the consumer.
 It helps prevent problems within the organisation, and for the consumer it means less time and effort spent to find the right products at the right time.

 Retail management has been around forever.
 Archaeologists have found evidence for trade even in ancient times.
 The buying and selling of products and services with money is believed to have started around 7,000 BCE.
 Several courses and BSC study programmes are offered worldwide to pursue a career in this field, often following a high school diploma.

 The Business Intelligence Model (BIM) explains how those vast amounts of information are processed.
 Market research is often conducted for a specific target group, such as a target audience based on cultural, social, geographical, or socioeconomic details.